 Music Video: 3:41 / Simon Milne (Director)

 is a pop song and Tina’s first number one hit in America.
 It was released as the first single to promote the album, while she was on tour with Lionel Richie.
+The single was reviewed in Billboard magazine in it’s issue from May 12, 1984.
 The song won two Grammy Awards in 1985 and was inducted into the Grammy Hall of Fame.
 In 1993, it was used as the title for the biographical movie What’s Love Got To Do With It about Tina’s life story.
 In 2018, a special Symphonic Version was released digitally, and the Norwegian DJ Kygo released a remix as a digital single in 2020, which topped the iTunes charts in many countries.

 The first music video was filmed totally in black and white in the S&A studios in Los Angeles.
 It is very artistically with an absolutely gorgeous looking Tina, but it is also a little bit melancholic.
 The second one is totally different and much more positive, filmed live in New York City with Tina in a black mini skirt and a jeans jacket.
 She is looking at the East River at a ferry and comes later from a tube station, walking down the streets and interacting with different peoples.
 At the end, she stops at a chalk drawing of the Private Dancer cover.
 This video features Pamela Springsteen, the sister of Bruce Springsteen as a street dancer.
 It won a MTV Video Music Award in the category 'Best Female Video' in 1985.